||123 x 79 x 30 mm,

 - The S1+ includes a

-burial" mode.
-(You can upgrade your S1 to have
+upgrade your S1 to have this feature.)

 The remainder of this review was written for the standard S1

+avalanche transceiver.
 These core features remain very similar between

 Searching: To switch into search mode, you press a button

 and flip open the Star-Trek-like lid.
 During the

 zigzag path on the screen.
 This is a good reminder of what you should

 take the image literally and think they should turn right, or left,

 when the little man does.
 The S1 and S1+ have a

 recommended search strip width